tickets

 A Brave and Decisive Leader

-Jan Ket, known by the alias “Zwarte Jan” (Black Jan), served in the Royal Netherlands Navy before working as a customs officer in Aalten from 1940.
-In 1943, he went into hiding and co-founded the Aalten “Knokploeg” (Assault Group) with Cees Ruizendaal (alias “Zwarte Kees”).
-The group raided distribution offices to obtain ration cards for those in hiding.
-In April 1944, a weapons transaction turned fatal; Ruizendaal was killed, and Ket was captured.
-He managed to escape during transport to Vught concentration camp alongside Feitze de Vries (alias “Gerrit“), after which he formed a new armed resistance group in Aalten.
+Jan Ket, alias Black Jan, worked as a customs officer in Aalten from 1940 after serving in the Royal Netherlands Navy.
+In 1943, he went into hiding and, together with Cees Ruizendaal (alias Black Kees), founded the Aalten combat group, which raided distribution offices for ration coupons for people in hiding.
+In April 1944, a weapons transaction ended fatally; Ruizendaal was killed in action and Ket was captured.
+He escaped during transport to Camp Vught, together with Feitze de Vries alias Gerrit, and he (Jan Ket) formed an armed resistance group in Aalten.

-In March 1945, Ket gathered intelligence on German troop movements and travelled with Allied pilots to Prince Bernhard’s headquarters.
-He returned on 30 March for the liberation of Aalten.
-His resistance group formed the 1st Company of the Dutch National Battalion (DNB), which contributed to the liberation of Twello, Apeldoorn, Kootwijkerbroek, Nijkerkerveen, Bunschoten, and Spakenburg.
+In March 1945, Ket gathered intelligence on German troop movements and traveled with Allied pilots to Prince Bernhard’s headquarters.
+On March 30, he returned for the liberation of Aalten.
+His resistance group formed the 1st company of the Dutch National Battalion (DNB), which contributed to the liberation of Twello, Apeldoorn, Kootwijkerbroek, Nijkerkerveen, Bunschoten, and Spakenburg.

 Following the German capitulation, Ket led his company in mine-clearing operations and joined the Royal Netherlands Army.
 He served in East Java and eventually attained the rank of Major.